macdao/ocds-guide-to-setting-up-mac/README.en.md

 By default, F1-F12 are special function keys, like adjust screen brightness.
 You are required to press Fn at the same time, when you need input F1-F12(like IntelliJ IDEA shortcuts).
 It's not so convenient for developers.

 To avoid pressing Fn: go to `System Preferences` > `Keyboard`，select `Use all F1, F2, etc. keys as standard function keys` in `Keyboard` tab。

-### Efficient Cursor

-By default, cursor has pretty slow blinking and moving speed.
-When you need delete a large paragraphs of text by pressing the backspace, you are probably wasting your time.
-Even you hold the backspace key hardly, the cursor is still as slow as a snail.

-Speed up cursor: Go to `System Preferences` > `Keyboard`, move `Key Repeat` and `Delay Until Repeat` slidebars to rightmost under `Keyboard` tab.
-Enjoy your speed now!

 ### Keyboard Only Control